samhattangady/false_gold/notes/false_gold.md

 radius of impact.
 The player can also place down lights at the structures (except base) which will keep away the shadows from there as long as the light is lit.

-Night lasts for a fixed known amount of time.
+Night lasts for a fixed known amount of time or until all the warriors have been eliminated.
 The player survives if at the end of the night, there is still the bases magic on base.

+### Day time

+---

+## Jam Goals
+Make a basic prototype where both of the modes are somewhat fleshed out.
+I believe all the interesting things comes from the interplay between the modes, so its important to make sure that we are able to spend some time prototyping ideas there.